-The online Youth Protection Training course is available at www.my.scouting.org.
+Youth Protection Training: The online Youth Protection Training course is available at www.my.scouting.org.

-What type of gear do I need for my new Scout?
+What type of gear does my new Scout need?

 Troop 4024 has a multitude of camping gear.
-We provide the majority of the gear required for outings such tents, cooking gear, lanterns, etc. for our outings.
-In addition, we have extra sleeping bags and backpacks that can be borrowed/checked out.
+We provide the majority of the gear required for outings such as tents, cooking gear, lanterns, etc. In addition, we have extra sleeping bags and backpacks that can be borrowed/checked out.